sergiogordon/unitymdm-prod/docs/github-actions-setup.md

 - Rotate your `ADMIN_KEY` periodically
 - Review workflow runs for any exposed credentials
 - GitHub Actions logs are public for public repositories
+- Keystore is automatically cleaned up after each workflow run

 ## Next Steps